JSStream/JSHomework/5/README.md

 Create a simple index.html page with a JavaScript file.
-In the JavaScript file solve these exercises, display the results in your index.html.
+In the JavaScript file solve these exercises.
 **IF YOU'RE STUCK CHECK OUT THE HINTS FILE.**

 ### 1. Fibonacci and Recursion